-Here, you’ll learn what makes this a different image from a run of the mill portrait.
+Here, you’ll learn what makes this different from a run of the mill portrait.
 We’ll just tell you this.
-There needs to be a story to the image that the viewers can pull from the image immediately.
+There needs to be a story to the image that the viewers can pull from the image.

 For the other nine tips on how to achieve that story, you need to read the article.
-Then you are halfway to capturing stunning editorial portrait photography.
-Worth it, no?
+Then you will be on your way to capturing stunning editorial portrait photography.

-Macro photography is both complicated and frustrating.
+Macro photography is complicated.
 But it can also give you some amazing images.
-Especially when you realise that you don’t even need to leave your home to get them..
+You don’t even need to leave your home to get them.

-Once you have the equipment, then you need to let your creativity take over.
+Once you have the equipment, you can let your creativity take over.
 Read our photography tutorial for the tips and inspiration to get you started.

 Landscapes are some of the most beautiful images that photographers take.
 They are also the most common, so your images need to have flair or style.

-Knowing how to capture breathtaking images doesn’t happen over night.
+Knowing how to capture breathtaking images doesn’t happen overnight.
 You need to be persistent and patient.
-Sometimes returning to the same location over and over again.

 You’ll learn about this and more in our landscape photography tutorial here.